 How to buy the book:

-The Cost to you for the book is the RRP of £9.99 in both methods.
+The cost to you is the RRP of £9.99 + £2.70 P&P.